#1 Single-Use Plastics

 - Reuse plastic bags.
-Most Americans have a stash of grocery bags.
-By reusing them over and over it cuts the demand for additional production.
+Most Americans have a stash of grocery bags; reusing them over and over again cuts the demand for additional production.

 Action 2: Planet Protector

 - Choose cardboard over plastic.
 Cardboard is one of the most recycled products.
-By opting for cardboard over plastic, you are more likely to recycle.
+By opting for cardboard over plastic, studies show that you are more likely to recycle.

-- Bring your own container for leftovers and takeout.
-By bringing class or tupperware containers, you will prevent any need for pesky to-go packaging.
+- Use your own container for leftovers and takeout.
+By bringing glass or Tupperware containers with you, you will prevent any need for throwaway to-go packaging.

 - Say no to plastic straws and plastic lids.
 Simply drink from the cup, or purchase a glass or bamboo reusable straw.

 - Purchase reusable produce bags.
 Many people have adopted the use of reusable grocery bags, but the majority of people still use plastic produce bags.
-Opt for eco-friendly options that you can reuse over and over.
+Opt for eco-friendly options that you can reuse again and again.

 - Reuse ziplock baggies and plastic wrap.
-By simply cleaning them with dish soap and hanging to dry, you will not only save money but also save plastic.
+By cleaning them with dish soap and hanging them out to dry, you will not only save money, but also plastic.

 Action 3: Earth Angel

-- Say no to plastic utensils, instead bring a set from home or purchase an eco-friendly travel set.
+- Say, no to plastic utensils.
+Bring a set from home, or purchase an eco-friendly travel set.

-- Preparing more meals from home is generally healthier and saves to-go packaging.
+- Prepare more meals at home.
+This is generally healthier for you and more cost effective, as well as saving to-go packaging.

-- Ask businesses you frequent to reduce plastic use and switch to eco-friendly packaging.
-Go to www.ecoproducts.com if you have a food service business.
+- Ask the businesses you frequent to reduce plastic use and switch to more eco-friendly packaging.

-- Support plastic bag bans, polystyrene foam bans and bottle recycling bills by lobbying your local government to restructuring and create laws that banning the use of single-use plastics.
+- Support plastic bag bans, polystyrene foam bans and bottle recycling bills by lobbying your local government to create laws that ban single-use plastics.